The Identity and Character of CUAC Institutions: A Declaration of Ideals

 The priority of conversation: Anglicans recognize that teaching, learning, research and good leadership all involve conversation.
 As educators, our colleges and universities should affirm the same.

 Respect for the inherent dignity of the whole person: A fundamental Christian insight, upheld by Anglican tradition, is that all human beings are made in the image of God.
-Therefore, everyone will be treated with dignity as we seek the formation of whole persons.
+Therefore, everyone will be treated with dignity as we seek the formation of whole persons on safe campuses, where children and vulnerable adults are protected from abuse and exploitation.

 Personal character and public citizenship: CUAC institutions are concerned with the common good and the contribution of the individual to it.
 They care for the communities around them, and encourage dialogue concerning vocation, service and love of neighbour.